basham/swit-workshop-a11y/slides.md

 ```

 Notes:
 Let's say you start with some HTML and you want to remove native semantics.
 You can use the "presentation" role to make it essentially a div or span.
 It now reads like a set of words.
+"Apple Banana Blueberry".
 You rarely want to do something like this, but it's important to know that you can reverse a role if needed.